Families –make their camp dreams a reality.

 While parents may choose to defer the vaccination of their children, for Tamarack Camps this is not an issue of individual rights and choice, but an issue of public health and policy.
 Routine vaccination is an important public health matter especially in the confined environment of a residential summer camp with round-the-clock communal living and with some vulnerable populations present.

-ALL THOSE WHO ARE ATTENDING/PARTICIPATING IN A TAMARACK CAMPS PROGRAM AT CAMP MAAS, AGREE OUTPOST CAMP OR CAMP KENNEDY, OR ON A WESTERN/ALASKA/ISRAEL TRAVEL TRIP (including staff, kids, artists in residence, doctors, nurses, and their families, etc.) ARE REQUIRED TO PROVIDE DOCUMENTATION THAT THEY HAVE HAD AGE-APPROPRIATE VACCINES as recommended by the American Academy of Pediatrics (AAP), the Centers for Disease Control and Prevention (CDC), and the State of Michigan (see charts below), with the exceptions noted.
+ALL THOSE WHO ARE ATTENDING/PARTICIPATING IN A TAMARACK CAMPS PROGRAM AT CAMP MAAS, CHARLES N. AGREE OUTPOST CAMP, CAMP KENNEDY, ON A WESTERN/ALASKA/ISRAEL TRAVEL TRIP (including staff kids, artist in residents, doctors, nurses, and their families, etc) ARE REQUIRED TO PROVIDE DOCUMENTATION THEY HAVE HAD AGE APPROPRIATE VACCINES as recommended by the American Academy of Pediatrics (AAP), the Center for Disease Control (CDC), and the State of Michigan (click here for ages birth to 6 and 7 to 18), with the exceptions noted.

-Please note that the Hepatitis A and HPV vaccines are strongly recommended.
+Please note that the Influenza, COVID-19, Hepatitis A, HPV, and Meningococcal B vaccines are ALL strongly recommended.